richardedden/Gannet2.0/README.md

 ### Installing

 The simplest way to install Gannet 3.0 is to download the zipped [master folder](https://github.com/richardedden/Gannet3.0/archive/master.zip), unzip it and then move the Gannet3.0-master folder to your MATLAB directory.
-To add the folder to your search path, either run the following line of code in the command window of MATLAB:
+To add the folder to your search path, run the following line of code in the command window of MATLAB:

-macOS:
+macOS
 ```
 addpath(genpath('~/Documents/MATLAB/Gannet3.0-master'));
 ```